Ritsuka’s first thought was…

 “This is a good opportunity for you to gain experience.
 All you need to do is keep him from advancing.
 Considering your Noble Phantasm there, defense should be your specialty.
 You can leave all the offense to me.”

-Mash was trembling slightly, looking at the muscular bare chested spearman that was coming straight for us.
+Mash was trembling slightly, looking at the muscular bare chested spearman that was coming straight for them.
 Ritsuka was certain that Mash was terrified, because he himself was as well.
 Which left Ritsuka with an internal crisis he had no choice but to squash with the thought…

 We all have to do what we can.